anupriyachhabra/p3-behavioral-cloning/README.md

 |Steering Angle = 0.34|Steering Angle = 0.69|Steering Angle = 0.09|

-* Also I have used a custom generator to feed data to model.fit_generator as the images were not fitting the RAM of my computer
+* Also I have used a custom generator to feed data to model.fit_generator as the images were not fitting the RAM of my computer.